 Annapurna Ciruit Trek is enriched with new moments such as the climb to the base camp of Pisang Peak, visits to the lost villages of Ghyaru and Ngawal, and the immersion around the turquoise glacial lake at the foot of Mount Tilicho (7,134 m) which optimizes the acclimatization to altitude before crossing the Thorong pass at 5,416 m.
 Plus, after you cross the Throung La, you will arrive at Mustang; the frontier of the Tibetan plateau in Nepal.
 The dry arid, almost moonscape like surrounding, of Mustang feels otherworldly.
 Another major attraction is Muktinath – a sacred pilgrimage for both Hindus & Buddhists temple that stand atop a hill with snow-capped mountains as it’s backdrop.

 Annapurna Circuit Trek Via Tilicho Lake is a classic gem of trek that has awed adventure enthusiasts since the 1960s’.

-The trek ends at Jomsom and after a night’s rest you will polish off the trek over a scenic flight to Pokhara.
-The idyllic lake town offers many eateries, clubs, live music venues and gift shops to soothe your nerves after the rigorous Annapurna Circuit Trek.
+In the last leg of the trek, you drive along the Kali Gandaki river to Tatopani and continue the next day to the lake city of Pokhara.
+The idyllic city offers eateries, clubs, live music venues and gift shops to soothe your nerves after the rigorous Annapurna Circuit Trek.
 Keep Walking Nepal would like to invite you as our extended family on this wonderful trek.

 - Complete the grand tour of the Annapurnas in its entirety including the magnificient Tilicho Lake